harvardmartian/CommentforEverything/README.md

 What people are saying:

 > "**Comment for Everything** is an essential addition to my Smart Home.
-It
-> makes **Home Assistant** 1000 times more useful."
+It makes **Home Assistant** 1000 times more useful."
 Betty S. - Chicago IL

 >
-> "The whole family loves how they never know what Alexa will say next."
+> "The whole family loves how they never know *when* or *what* Alexa will say next!
+I have **Comment for Everything** setup in over twenty **Home Assistant** automations."
 Bob J. - Estonia (near russian border)

-> "Last night when I closed the garage Alexa said 'man overboard' and my
-> wife thought the Echo was broken!
-We laughed for hours."
+> "Last night when I closed the garage Alexa said 'man overboard' and my wife thought the Echo was broken!
+We laughed for hours.
+Thank you **Comment for Everything**.
+You saved my marriage."
 Jason T. - Ohio

-> "It's fantastic!
-Alexa spits out a random phrase each time my outdoor
-> motion sensor goes off.
+> "**Comment for Everything** is fantastic!
+Alexa spits out a random phrase each time my outdoor motion sensor goes off.
 Maybe it's another racoon in the trash?
-Who
-> knows?"
-Terrance W. Cheyanne Mountain
+Who knows?"
+Terrance W. East Sloon GA